 To answer this question, you need a really expensive fit-test machine.
 Fortunately, we were able to get our hands on one machine to test a range of masks.

-The blue tube is sampling air outside the mask, while the white tube is sampling air from inside it (more details on the mask fit-test methods ).
+The blue tube is sampling air outside the mask, while the white tube is sampling air from inside it (more details on the mask fit-test methods).

 Several 3M masks were able to capture over 99% of tiny 0.01 micron particles (10 times smaller than the coronavirus), even while on people’s face.
-What’s more, surgical ones were surprisingly effective, capturing 63% of the tiny virus-sized particles.
+What’s more, surgical masks were surprisingly effective, capturing 63% of the tiny virus-sized particles.

-Can Masks Protect Us from The Wuhan Coronavirus?
+Can Masks Protect Us from the Coronavirus?